test-bai-cpu/crowd-follow-nav/our_experiment_log.md

      - Potential issues:
        - The diff is not quite obvious, may chance start and goal position in the synthetic dataset
        - Still have the problem of robot collide with new appear pedestrian?

+## Maj 7
+ - Add distance in the RL reward group follow score computation.
+ - Try with the distance version, in deepgearc57 and desktop, with weight 0,1,5.
+   - Cannot see much difference in the training process.
+Maybe should not combine two datasets in train and test.
+Maybe should separate, only eth/ucy in train/test, and only synthetic in train/test.
+And provide the train curve for both.
+But maybe current setting can have best performance.
+   - Good!
+The success rate is good, and the demos looks more smooth and make sense, follow group to goal.
+Before it is a little jumpy? like exceed the group and go curve, not it is more like slow down to wait for go together with group.
+It has the join behavious by add the distance, which meet the expectation.
+   - Bad!
+See some behaviours: cannot directly go to goal, but turn around a little and go to goal.
+If in the end the result for navigation time is not good enough, can look into this issue???
+[TODO]

 ## Discussion Maj 6